joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/09/08/well/misophonia-chewing-noise-treatment.html?searchResultPosition=9

 **The Audacity of Big Foe**\
-`Frances Tiafoe’s rise has been the talk of the U.S. Open, but his path to the pros is all but unrepeatable for other young Black men hoping for a career in tennis.`\
+`Frances Tiafoe’s rise has been the talk of the U.S. Open, but his path to the pros is nearly unrepeatable for other young Black men hoping for a career in tennis.`\
 https://nytimes.com/2022/09/08/sports/tennis/frances-tiafoe-black-tennis.html?searchResultPosition=10